hannahmetzler/ai_skills/Notes_for_future_courses.md

 # Gemini

+- Gemini 2.5 Pro (experimental, free, just less agentic ability)
+    - slightly less capable but faster and cheaper models (Gemini 2.5 Flash, and Grok-3-mini)
+- Since Gemini 2.0:
+  - multimodal input and output, search, use of programs
+  - gemini flash (more efficient, a bit smaller)
 - Google Gemini Agents: take care of tasks on its own
 - Gemini & ChatGPT app: speak German
 - Integration with Google Docs, Gmail, Drive
 - Connect to Apps: Youtube, google maps, flights, hotels, workspace, calendar, tasks etc

-- Gemini 2.0:
-  - multimodal input and output, search, use of programs
-  - gemini flash (more efficient, a bit smaller)

 # Ethan Mollick Newsletter: Which model to use?